qarashaai/OWASP-Fuzzer/README.md

-# OWASP Fuzzer
+# not-main
-Fuzzer Project Diploma
+not a project